ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-To avoid callbacks and asynchrony, which is a bad thing for cache and predictability on the execution, entities are queued on the `added` and `removed` lists but the system owning these lists will be able to process them just whenever the `execute` method will get called.
+To avoid callbacks and asynchrony, which is a bad thing for cache and predictability reasons, entities are queued on the `added` and `removed` lists but the system owning these lists will be able to process them just whenever the `execute` method will get called.
-So everytime you call `execute` you will have the list of all the entities added or removed since the last call.
-After the call has been executed these lists will get cleared.
+So every time you call `execute` you will have the list of all the entities added or removed since the last call.
+After the call has been executed these lists will be cleared.

 #### Changed
-Sometimes is also interesting to detect that an entity or a specific component has changed, , this means that any of the components from the entity that are part of the query have changed.
+Sometimes is interesting to detect that an entity or a specific component has changed.
+This means that any of the components from the entity that are part of the query have changed.
-Detecting these changes trickier to do it performantly, that is why we rely on the `entity.getMutableComponent` function that basically marks the component as modified.
+Detecting these changes is tricky to do performantly.
+That is why we rely on the `entity.getMutableComponent` function that marks the component as modified.
 The syntax to detect if an entity has changed, is similar to the ones for `added` or `removed`:

 ```javascript